Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 1. **Code Hash**: An SHA-256 hash of the stage's component `.m` file.
 Any change to the source code, including comments, will change this hash.
 2. **Input Hashes**: An SHA-256 hash derived from a deterministically sorted list of the Provenance Hashes of all direct data inputs.
 For stages with multiple inputs (e.g., fan-in nodes), the list of input hashes is sorted alphabetically before being hashed to ensure the result is deterministic and independent of execution order.
-3. **Granular Parameter Hash**: An SHA-256 hash of a canonical representation of a struct containing the specific parameters the stage depends on.
+3. **Granular Parameter Hash**: An SHA-256 hash of a canonical representation of a struct containing explicit parameters the stage depends on (the explicit parameters listed in `.params`).
 The struct's **field names** are the parameter names, and the **field values** are their specific values for the task.
 To ensure determinism, the fields of this struct are sorted alphabetically by name before being serialized and hashed.

 ### 2.2.
 The Parameter Contract